 Two NY Baseball Legends: Remembering Bud Harrelson and Phil Pepe

-The New York sports scene will forever remember these two lost two baseball giants: Bud Harrelson, the fiery infielder and coach, and Phil Pepe, the legendary sportswriter who captured Harrelson's story in "Turning Two."
+The New York sports scene will forever remember two baseball stalwarts: Bud Harrelson, the fiery infielder and coach, and Phil Pepe, the legendary sportswriter who captured Harrelson's story in "Turning Two."
 Harrelson wasn't your typical baseball star.
 Undersized and scrappy, he embodied the blue-collar spirit of the early Mets.
 Nicknamed "The Human Vacuum Cleaner" for his acrobatic defense, he turned double plays with the grace of a ballet dancer and the tenacity of a bulldog.
 He was a vocal leader, a clubhouse glue guy, and a player who bled orange and blue.

 Pepe, meanwhile, was the chronicler of those moments.
 A veteran sportswriter with an ear for the locker room and a knack for storytelling, he brought Harrelson's unique voice and perspective to life in "Turning Two."
 Their collaboration resulted in a book that wasn't just a dry recount of statistics and scores, but a raw, unfiltered look at the highs and lows of a life dedicated to baseball and the Mets.